-There’s lots of hype around at the moment related to ‘Cloud Accounting’ and ‘Business Advisory Services’ and you would be forgiven for thinking that if you didn’t get on board with both right now you’re going to miss the boat a slip into oblivion.
+‘Cloud Accounting’ and regular reference to ‘Business Advisory Services’ has become the norm and you would be forgiven for thinking that if you didn’t get on board with both, you’re going to miss the boat and slip into oblivion.

 Well there is a much more important question that you must ask yourself before you make that decision.